rsksmart/rif-relay/README.md

-# RIF Enveloping
+# RIF Enveloping - V2

 Secure sponsored transaction system to enable users to pay fees using ERC-20 tokens.

 [![CircleCI](https://circleci.com/gh/rsksmart/enveloping/tree/master.svg?style=shield)](https://circleci.com/gh/rsksmart/enveloping/tree/master)
 ## Description

-The following information discribes the version 1 of RIF Enveloping.
-This version is based on the Gas Station Network (GSN) project (https://github.com/opengsn/gsn).
-In a nutshell, GSN abstracts away gas to minimize onboarding & UX friction for dapps.
+This version is based on the Gas Station Network (GSN) project (https://github.com/opengsn/gsn.
+In a nutshell, GSN abstracts away gas to minimize onboarding & UX friction for dApps.
 With GSN, gasless clients can interact with Ethereum contracts without users needing ETH for transaction fees.
-The GSN is a decentralized system that improves dapp usability without sacrificing security.
+The GSN is a decentralized system that improves dApp usability without sacrificing security.

 RIF Enveloping expands the GSN capabilities and security model while reducing gas costs by: